 - If you are deferred, it means we need to see more academic information before we decide.
 If deferred, you will be released from your Early Decision agreement.

 - You will receive a decision from us by January 1.

 - Once admitted, we will provide important FAFSA and Financial Aid information.
 We ask that you submit the FAFSA by January 15 and the CSS Profile by February 1.
-We will provide you information on your USF Financial Aid beginning in early March.
+We will provide you information on your USF Financial Aid starting in early March.

 - Admitted Early Decision students will be asked to submit their intent to enroll form and tuition deposit by March 15.